i16n/projects/README.md

 - ugf_site-snapshot: Website for the venture firm I am an intern at (I've been interning here for a loooong time).
 Their old website can be found at ugrowthfund.com.
 If at this point we've gone live with the new site, try waybackmachine at some point at or before 08/21/25.
 At this point also you can view the pre-production website at ugf-website.vercel.app.
 Check the project-level readme for more details, like what I learned from building it.
 At a high-level: React, TS, Nextjs, webhooks, CRON jobs, levels of caching that happen in web development, Vercel for hosting, analytics, blob storage, image optimization, APIs, revalidation, avoiding stale data, UI design (including gathering feedback from over 50 people), project management (I managed a team of 6+ people, used kanban board)

 ## What you won't find here
+This project I loved working on with a friend https://github.com/ay3xqa/kalshiXderibitTrading, where we built an automated trading bot to trade kalshi markets based on information gathered from deribit options chain, looking for discrepancies between a high-volume many-strikes marketplace and kalshi's lower-volume fewer-strike binary markets.
 Any work I've done relating to my internship (because it's proprietary and/or confidential) at the defense contractor Sequent Logic or my current job at Paygasus
 But anyway, a brief overview of skills acquired at these orgs:
 - cypress testing